 Study variables and measurements

-Dependent variable: The status of child stunting is our dependent variable.
-We classified children under-five year as not stunting if their height-for-age Z-score was less than-2 SD from the , WHO child growth reference and stunting if their height for age Z-score was greater than -2 SD.
+Outcome variable: The status of child stunting is our outcome variable.
+We classified children under the age of five as not stunted if their height-for-age Z-score was less than -2 SD from the WHO child growth reference, and as stunted if their height-for-age Z-score was greater than -2 SD. .
 In this study, our response variable is a dichotomous variable where category 0 if not stunted and category 1 for the stunted child.

 Independent variables: In accordance with the study's goals and because of the BDHS data's hierarchical structure, two-level independent variables were taken into account.
 They are individual level or first level variables and regional level or second level variables.
-We classified individual levels of independent variables in different groups such as socio-economic and demographic factors, child-related factors.
-The socio-economic and demographic factors contain mother age, father age, marital status, parents’ educational level, father’s occupation, wealth index, religion, mothers’ exposure to the mass media, antenatal care, type of water source, type of toilet facility, place of delivery.
+We classified individual levels of independent variables in different groups such as socio-economicdemographic factors, and child-related factors.
+The socio-economic and demographic factors contain mother age, father age, parents’ educational level, father’s occupation, wealth index, religion, mothers’ exposure to the mass media, antenatal care, type of water source, type of toilet facility, place of delivery.
 Child-related factors contain the age of the child, the child’s sex, a recent history of diarrhea, a recent history of cough, a recent history of fever, type of birth, size of the baby at birth.
 On the other hand, division and area of residence are regional levels or secondary level independent variables.

 Data management and analysis

-Secondary data analysis was conducted based on the most recent DHS dataset of Bangladesh.
-This dataset was cleaned, recorded, and analyzed according to the DHS guide using Stata version 14 and weighted using sampling weight, primary sampling unit, and strata before any statistical analyses were done to restore the representativeness of the survey.
-Texts, tables, and figures were used to present the findings.
+This dataset was cleaned, recoded, and analyzed according to the DHS guide using Stata version 14.0 and weighted using sampling weight, primary sampling unit, and strata before any statistical analyses were done to restore the representativeness of the survey.
 To perform a survey representative multilevel mixed-effects logistic regression model in Stata we need to follow a methodological report of DHS (Elkasabi et al., 2020).
-We used the Svyset command in Stata (StataCorp LP, College Station, Texas) by taking into account the complex survey design.
+We used the Svyset command in Stata (StataCorp LP, College Station, Texas) by considering the complex survey design.

-Firstly, we conducted a bivariate Exploratory Data Analysis (EDA) to reveal the distribution of sampled respondents with child stunting and reported the outcome in frequency along with individual row percentage.
+Firstly, we conducted a bivariate exploratory data analysis (EDA) to reveal the distribution of sampled respondents with child stunting and reported the outcome in frequency along with individual row percentage.
 The bivariate analysis was performed to understand the situation of child stunting among the individual level and regional level independent variables.
-After EDA, we performed a univariate binary logistic regression model (as our dependent variable is dichotomous) between the dependent variable “stunting” (stunted or not stunted) and considered each variable at the individual and regional level as an independent variable.
-After that, to identify the risk factors of child stunting in single-level we carried out a multivariate binary logistic regression model considering significant factors (p-value <0.05) in univariate models as independent variables and “stunting” as the dependent variable.
+After EDA, we performed a univariate binary logistic regression model (as our outcome variable is dichotomous) in which each variable at the individual and regional level as an independent variable.
+After that, to identify the risk factors of child stunting in single-level, we carried out a multivariable binary logistic regression model.

 The univariate logistic regression model can be expressed as,